-- 1. The applicant must meet general admission requirements of Pearl River Community College (See General Admission Procedures). - 2.
-The applicant must be twenty-one years of age or older. - 3.
-The applicant must have successfully completed not less than fifteen hundred (1500) hours at a barbering school approved by the State Board of Barber Examiners. - 4.
-The applicant must have a high school education for the equivalent. - 5.
-The applicant must hold a current valid certificate of registration to practice barbering (Barbering License).

-6. The applicant must have at least two years active practical experience as a registered barber.
+1 The applicant must meet general admission requirements of Pearl River Community College (See General Admission Procedures).
+2 The applicant must be twenty-one years of age or older.
+3 The applicant must have successfully completed not less than fifteen hundred (1500) hours at a barbering school approved by the State Board of Barber Examiners.
+4 The applicant must have a high school education or the equivalent.
+5 The applicant must hold a current valid certificate of registration to practice barbering (Barbering License).
+6 The applicant must have at least two years' of active practical experience as a registered barber.